Easy Rewarding Daylilies to Grow

 I think some of the most beautiful daylilies are the yellows and purples and in particular the cooler toned purples with compliments of yellow.
 Some to consider are:

 My favorite daylilies tend to run to the less fancy and more straight forward.
 I am a fan of some of the spiders and some of what I call star form; semi-long sepals and petals with no fancy edges, just a flower doing what it does best, putting it's best face forward.
 One I haven't planted yet but intend to try is the Dallas Star.
-This is a true star shaped daylily with a chartreuse green center star with mid veins radiating from it.
-Beautiful, elegant smooth edged sepals and petals in light lavender surround the star shaped center with large blooms about six inches across and a height of about twenty eight inches.
+This daylily has a chartreuse green center star with mid veins radiating from it.
+Beautiful, elegant sepals and petals in lrightlavender about 28 inches tall and books are about 6

-One other favorite you may want to consider for your garden is the star shaped daylily with recurved sepals and petals called Puzzling Prize.
-This is a prodigious bloomer with true red blooms and a thin perfect edge of yellow.
+One other favorite you may want to consider for your garden is the star shaped single form daylily, Puzzling Prize.
+This is listed as a single form daylily with recurved sepals and petals.
+From photographs I have seen the edging looks yellow but is listed as white per AHS Cultivar Info.
+This is a prodigious bloomer with true red blooms, a lovely light green throat and a thin perfect edge of yellow.
 These blooms sparkle in the sun and there are many blooms on each scape so your garden will just shimmer with these flowers.
 The blooms are five inches across and these grow to a height of about twenty four inches.
 Happy gardening!

 Care of Daylilies